(one synonym : Pyralis ornatalis Walker, 1866)

 These Caterpillars are sometimes a pest on:

 The adult moth has forewings that have a golden basal half, and a grey marginal half split by a jagged orange submarginal band.
-The hindwings are grey with a gold area along the inner margin.
+The hindwings are grey with a gold area along the hind margin.
 The moth has a wingspan of about 2 cms.

 The species has been found in

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art,

 LeapFrogOz, Kuranda, 2015, p.
 32.